seunseyitan/LITA-Assignment-/README.md

 # LITA-Assignment-
-This contains data cleaning and visualisation of LITA data analysis training final assessment file
+This contains data cleaning and visualization of LITA data analysis training final assessment file The file name to be used is Capstone Project data